Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

+Packaging DSLs sometimes allow variables in package formulae~(\S\ref{sec.background.survey.variable-formula}); we extend the Boolean package formula with variables, values, and comparisons.

-\begin{definition}[Variable Formula] Extending the Package Formula (Definition~\ref{def:package-formula}) we define: \begin{subdefinition} \item The set of global variables $G$, the set of local variables $L$, the set of variable values $C$, the set of the values of $x \in G \cup L$ that exist $C_x$, total ordering $\leq_c$ on $C$, and assignment function $\sigma : (G \cup (L \times P)) \to C$. \item The set of variable formulae $\Psi$ is given by the grammar:
+\begin{definition}[Variable Formula] Extending the Package Formula (Def.~\ref{def.package-formula}), we define: \begin{subdefinition} \item The finite set of variables $X$, the non-empty set of variable values $Y$ totally ordered by $\leq_Y$, the non-empty set $Y_x$ of possible values for each $x \in X$, and assignment function $\sigma : (x : X) \to Y_x$. \item The set of variable formulae $\Psi$ is given by the grammar: